 2. The Healing Buddies Comfort Kit: “The Healing Buddies Comfort Kit” offers an interactive, virtual way for kids and teens at home, in a doctor’s office or in the hospital to learn and immediately benefit from self-care techniques to manage common symptoms like pain, worries, nausea, fatigue and trouble sleeping.
 The app contains several integrative medicine techniques adapted for use by children and teens that are quick and effective for symptom control so kids can get back to doing what they like to do – and need to do each day.
 The techniques included in this app are designed by leaders in the field of pediatric integrative medicine (physicians, nurses, psychologists and child life specialists) and have been tested for years in several leading children’s hospitals and clinics.
 (99 cents)

-Disclaimer: The creation of the mobile app has been a collaborative effort of my department at Children’s Hospitals and Clinics of Minnesota with Ridgeview Medical Center and DesignWise Medical.
+Disclaimer: The creation of the mobile app has been a collaborative effort of my department at Children’s Minnesota with Ridgeview Medical Center and DesignWise Medical.

 1. Balloonimals: Absolutely groovy; kids love it!
 This is my favorite app to distract a child in pain or discomfort.
 Beautifully rendered balloon animals spring to life when you blow into the microphone on your iPhone/iPad or swipe with your iPod Touch.
 Watch the balloon inflate and then give your phone a shake to start constructing your balloon animal.
 With each shake, your animal takes greater shape until… voila!
 Your balloon animal appears and is ready to play.
 Pet your “balloonimal” to see what tricks it can do. ($1.99)